-In the case of records to confirm the existence of an entity (including a corporation), these records have to be kept for five years from the day the last business transaction was conducted.

-In the case of a copy of a suspicious transaction report, the record has to be kept for a period of at least five years following the date the report was made.

-All other records must be kept for a period of at least five years following the date they were created.
+- In the case of client information records and records to confirm the existence of an entity (including a corporation), these records have to be kept for five years from the day the last business transaction was conducted. - In the case of a copy of a suspicious transaction report, the record has to be kept for a period of at least five years following the date the report was made. - All other records must be kept for a period of at least five years following the date they were created.